-Cotswold Home Solar was launched at the start of September, and had strong initial interest, with four residents so far having placed deposits for installations through the scheme partner, MakeMyHouseGreen.
+Cotswold Home Solar was launched at the start of September and had strong initial interest.
 The communications team is working on ways to refresh and sustain a marketing campaign to make sure as many residents as possible can make use of the scheme.
-Retrofitting homes to reduce costs, energy consumption and carbon emissions is an essential component of national emissions reduction, but remains a huge challenge.
+Retrofitting homes to reduce costs, energy consumption and carbon emissions is an essential component of national emissions reduction but remains a huge challenge.
 The announcements of the energy security strategy (Powering up Britain) include some measures that support home energy retrofit, but the national retrofit strategy, such as it is, remains the preserve of a non-statutory body (the Construction Leadership Council) and the national retrofit hub is in a very early stage of development.
-The increase in Boiler Upgrade Scheme grant to £7.5k announced in September should encourage more households to fit low carbon heat pumps.
+The increase in the Boiler Upgrade Scheme grant to £7.5k announced in September should encourage more households to fit low carbon heat pumps.